cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 ---
 layout: blog-post
 title: Casting a Survivor Legends Season
-image: /assets/images/survivor_legends/cast.png
+image: /assets/images/survivor_legends/montage.jpg
-publish-date: 2020-07-30
+publish-date: 2020-08-10
 section: survivor
 featured: false
 ---

 Season 50 of Survivor is five years away and it will undoubtedly be the biggest season yet.
-A season of the biggest characters to ever play the game makes the most sense and would be even more hype than Winners at War.
+A season of the most iconic characters to ever play the game makes the most sense and would be even more hype than Winners at War.
 In my mind, a legend isn't just an amazing player, but someone who's name is synonymous with Survivor.
 Someone who has played multiple times and has consistently brought entertainment and gameplay.

 For this list, I'm not necessarily trying to predict what I think the cast would be, I'm just saying what my dream cast is.
 A couple of these players I would be genuinely shocked if they ended up playing again.
 I also did my best to get a good spread over the 20 years of Survivor.
-I didn't want this cast to be a repeat of Heroes vs. Villians or Winners at War.
+I didn't want this cast to be a repeat of Heroes vs. Villains or Winners at War.
 So starting with the males,

 <style>